Thymidine: Derivatives with diagnostic or therapeutic applications

-Telbivudine (β-L-2'-deoxythymidine, LdT) is the unmodified "unnatural" L-enantiomer of thymidine that was used in the treatment of chronic hepatitis B.
+Telbivudine (β-L-2′-deoxythymidine, LdT) is the unmodified "unnatural" L-enantiomer of thymidine that was used in the treatment of chronic hepatitis B.

-Thymidine imbalance induces mutation and recombination
+Thymidine imbalance

 During growth of bacteriophage T4, an excess of thymidine availability increases mutation.
 A deficiency of thymidine during growth also increases mutation.
 A thymidylate auxotroph of the diploid yeast Saccharomyces cerevisiae was grown under conditions in which thymidyate levels varied from excess to depletion.
-High levels of thymidylate were observed to be mutagenic and recombinogenic, whereas starvation for thymidylate was recombinogenic but only slightly mutagenic.